bourinto/ddboat-2/README.md

 This project controls an Unmanned Surface Vehicle (USV), the DDBOAT, using various sensors such as GPS, IMU ( magnetometer, accelerometer, gyroscope), and motor controllers.
 The boat is programmed to execute predefined missions including heading control, waypoint navigation, and swarm behaviors.
+The source code is organized as a Python package to simplify reuse and deployment on the boats.

 **Note:** This project is a more advanced and accomplished iteration of our previous work available at [this link](https://gitlab.ensta-bretagne.fr/fleuryvi/ddboatws3k).